List of communications ministers of Russia

-The List of Ministers of Communications of Russia contains the names of the people who held this position in the Russian Empire, the Russian Soviet Federative Socialist Republic, the Soviet Union and the modern Russian Federation.
+This list of ministers of communications of Russia contains the names of the people who held this position in the Russian Empire, the Russian Soviet Federative Socialist Republic, the Soviet Union and the modern Russian Federation.

 Russian Empire

 Postal Department of the Ministry of Internal Affairs

 The Postal Department of the Ministry of the Interior of the Russian Empire was formed by the Highest registered decree on November 9, 1819.

 In 1830, it was transformed into the Postal Department of the Russian Empire.

 Postal Department of the Russian Empire

 It was formed as a ministry in 1830 with separation from the Ministry of the Interior.

 On June 15, 1865, it was transformed into the Ministry of Posts and Telegraphs of the Russian Empire.

 Ministry of Posts and Telegraphs

 It was established on June 15, 1865, by combining the Postal Department and the Telegraph Unit separated from the Ministry of the Interior (Personal Decree of June 15, 1865).

 On March 9, 1868, it was abolished, the Postal and Telegraph Departments were created as part of the Ministry of the Interior.